justinmklam/personal-blog/content/posts/2025/05/hugo-tips-and-tricks/index.md

 ```

 # Building and Deploying
-Since my website is hosted on GitHub Pages, I used to manually build and deploy to the `gh-pages` branch with a script that looks something like this:
+Since my website is hosted on GitHub Pages, I used to manually build and deploy the assets with a script that looks something like this:

 ```sh
 #!/bin/sh